Alvaro Jaramillo. SFBBO Senior Biologist and international trip leader for Field Guides.

 PHOTO BY MIKE MAMMOSER

-Workshops with Alvaro Jaramillo for the Birder and Naturalist
+Workshops with Alvaro Jaramillo for the Adult Birder and Naturalist

 Put your birding into an ecological context!
 These workshops incorporate ecology, evolutionary biology, behavioral ecology, and natural history to complement bird identification information taught in class.
 Alvaro always offers up fresh materials gleaned from his extensive travels and research.
 Please join him for these fun and informative workshops!